 When this criteria is met, a liquidator may call the

 liquidateAccount function that will begin the liquidation process:

-When an account is flagged for liquidation, the first step is to sell all of their collateral that’s comprised of synths using the spot market, converting them into sUSD, and depositing it back into the core system.
+The first step is the account being flagged which triggers selling all of their collateral that’s comprised of synths using the spot market, converting them into sUSD, and depositing it back into the core system.
 This ensures the core system is not holding the trader’s synths as collateral, which can be subject to fluctuations in price.

 The account’s positions are then either partially or fully closed.
 A partial liquidation can happen based on the size of the position and the following configurable parameters for each market:

 uint256 maxSecondsInLiquidationWindow; uint256 maxLiquidationLimitAccumulationMultiplier;